astrolabsoftware/fink-client/docs/livestream_manual.md

 ## Troubleshooting

 In case of trouble, send us an email (contact@fink-broker.org) or open an issue (https://github.com/astrolabsoftware/fink-client).

+### Wrong schema

 A typical error though would be:

 ```
 Traceback (most recent call last):